 While this was happening, there a handful of Infusionsoft users and other marketers who thought this was a terrible idea.
 In fact, many of them thought that it couldn’t be done.
 They said, “you should not put a CRM within WordPress, and even if it were a good idea, it’s not possible the current state of technology.”
 Fortunately, Adrian didn’t listen to them.
-Within a few weeks Groundhogg already had won the trust of 200 plus users who were extremely helpful in helping his team fine tune some of automation tools and help with bug fixes.
+Within a few weeks, Groundhogg already had won the trust of 200 plus users who were extremely helpful in helping his team fine-tune some of the automation tools and help with bug fixes.

 As people began to install and adopt the Groundhogg system, we learned pretty quickly that the Groundhogg customer is not necessarily an Infusionsoft customer.
 While many people are starting to look at migrating away from Infusionsoft into Groundhogg, Groundhogg is building its own audience which is unique to the WordPress community.
 Many people who had resisted marketing automation are now finding it easier than ever to adopt it using the revolutionary Groundhogg platform.

 What is the difference between Infusionsoft the company and Groundhogg the company?